SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-7-3-fixing-issue-with-resizing-of-data-point-widget-6708-graft-release.md

 ticket: MTM-59814
 version: 1020.7.3
 ---
-In the past, resizing the data point widget in dashboards sometimes led to unexpected behavior and layout issues.
-This change fixes the resizing of data point widgets to ensure they maintain their correct size and position within the dashboard layout.
-With this improvement, users can now reliably resize data point widgets without encountering layout problems, enabling them to create and customize their dashboards more effectively.
+In the past, resizing the "Data point" widget in dashboards sometimes led to unexpected behavior and layout issues.
+This change fixes the resizing of "Data point" widgets to ensure they maintain their correct size and position within the dashboard layout.